Moffein/Starstorm2Unofficial/README.md

 I've gotten permission to work on this project and host it here, but do not have permission to upload this to Thunderstore.

-The SS2 team is free to use any of the new code from this mod as long as this repo is allowed to stay up.
+The SS2 team is free to use any of the new code from this mod as long as this repo is allowed to stay up and credit is given.

 ## Features